qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 API Documentation
 .................

-The |HelpContents| :guilabel:`API Documentation` tab can display either the |logo| :sup:`PyQGIS API documentation` or the |qt| :sup:`Qt API documentation`.
+The |helpContents| :guilabel:`API Documentation` tab can display either the |logo| :sup:`PyQGIS API documentation` or the |qt| :sup:`Qt API documentation`.
 These are embedded in the widget, allowing you to browse and search the docs without leaving QGIS.
 It is also the place you can display specific help page for objects or classes in your code sample;
-from the Python interactive console or text editor dialog, select or hover a text and press :kbd:`F1` or right-click and select |HelpContents| :sup:`Contextual help` to get its API help.
+from the Python interactive console or text editor dialog, select or hover a text and press :kbd:`F1` or right-click and select |helpContents| :sup:`Contextual help` to get its API help.
 If you wish to read the active page in the system web browser, then press |wms| :sup:`Open in web browser`.

 Read :ref:`contextual help <python_contextual_help>` for details on the widget configuration.